Mark Carrel - stock.adobe.com

 “There’s always a burning platform, yet it is not the real reason for change.
 If being customer-centric isn’t the holy grail, you’ve missed the boat.
 Digitisation is about creating an organisation that is smooth-running, where the customer is happy with the services you offer and your people really enjoy working for you through the technology you use,” says Maes.

-“The key to digital transformation is using technologies – like cloud, artificial intelligence and blockchain – in combination to create practical applications that can help the business.
+“The key to digital transformation is using technologies – such as cloud, artificial intelligence and blockchain – in combination to create practical applications that can help the business.
 You also need to work bottom-up.
 We have 3,000 business applications, so you must deal with legacy – how you deal with that estate will be crucial to success.”

 Delivering more with less again and again